NYCDOB/Facades/index.md

 <br/>The top 2 ECB violations issued by DOB are for *Failure to Maintain Buildings Wall(s) or Appurtenances* and *Failure To Take Required Measures To Secure Public Safety - Unsafe Façade*.

-<br/>Since 60% of the buildings that must comply with FISP are in Manhattan, similar geographic trends are seen with façade violations issued throughout the city.
+<br/>The same trend in compliance filings is seen with respect to façade violations.
+The majority of violations are issued in Manhattan.

 #### Facade Violations by Borough - 2010 to 2016